Using the Mako Server

 The function re-loads the certificates specified in mako.conf if no arguments are provided.
 The function enables an application to install new SSL certificates and then load the new certificates without having to restart the server.
 The Mako function loadcerts() is internally using the BAS function ba.create.servcon in the mode that enables it to recycle an existing server listening connection.

 You may also dynamically load new certificates by providing the two arguments.
-The arguments keys and certs must have identical sized arrays with the keys and certs in the same order.
-Each element in the array is a string, which must be the pathname.
+The keys and certs arguments must be arrays of identical size, with the keys and certificates in the same order.
+Each array element is a string containing the pathname.

 Note: Do not use this function if the Let's Encrypt plugin is enabled since use of this function would conflict with the Let's Encrypt plugin's use of this function.